Faazil/100-days-of-devops/tasks/week-14/day-98.md

 ## Task Overview

-The Nautilus DevOps team is expanding their AWS infrastructure and requires the setup of a private Virtual Private Cloud (VPC) along with a subnet.
-This VPC and subnet configuration will ensure that resources deployed within them remain isolated from external networks and can only communicate within the VPC.
-Additionally, the team needs to provision an EC2 instance under the newly created private VPC.
-This instance should be accessible only from within the VPC, allowing for secure communication and resource management within the AWS environment.
+The Nautilus DevOps team is growing its AWS infrastructure and needs to configure a private Virtual Private Cloud (VPC) and a subnet.
+This setup ensures that resources deployed within them stay separate from outside networks and communicate exclusively in the VPC.
+Additionally, provisioning is required for an EC2 instance in the new private VPC.
+This instance accessible exclusively from within the VPC, enabling secure communication and managing resources in AWS.

 1. Create a VPC named `datacenter-priv-vpc` with the CIDR block `10.0.0.0/16`.